Low Rank Approximation at Sublinear Cost: Background on matrix computations

-\item $M_{r}$ is the {\em rank-$r$ truncation}, obtained from a rank-$\rho$ matrix $M$ for $\rho\ge r$ by setting $\sigma_j(M)=0$ for $j>r$.
-Its SVD is said to be $r${\em -top SVD} of $M$ (cf. \cite{DMM08}) and is a rank-$r$ approximation of $M$ whose spectral and Frobenius error norms
+\item For $r\le\rho$ and a rank-$\rho$ matrix $M$ define its {\em rank-$r$ truncation}, $M_{r}$, obtained by setting $\sigma_j(M)=0$ for $j>r$.
+Its (compact) SVD is said to be $r${\em -top SVD} of $M$.
+It is a rank-$r$ approximation of $M$ having minimal spectral and Frobenius error norms